tonytw1/osm-jigsaw/README.md

 ### Proposed approach

-Starting with a raw OSM extract file, preform a number of independant steps to transform the extract into the desired output format.
+Starting with a raw OSM extract file, preform a number of independent steps to transform the extract into the desired output format.

 #### 1) Extract interesting entities from the input file

-To get the dataset down to managable size, extract any OSM entities which might represent areas into a working file.
+To get the dataset down to manageable size, extract any OSM entities which might represent areas into a working file.

 Take all of the relations and the ways which are marked as closed.
 Discard any entities which do not have name tags.